ifd3f/caligula/README.md

 ```
 $ sha256sum some-image-file.iso.gz
 ```
-> I pause here to confirm that the file has the right SHA.
+> Then, I would have to pause here to confirm that the file has the right SHA.
 ```
 $ gunzip some-image-file.iso.gz
 $ lsblk